Vennyhedgie/GW1-UI/README.md

 # Known Issues

-- Herald energy pips are not available.
-Reffect needs to be updated for this to be fixed.
 - Merged Soulbeast and Unleashed Pet Untamed have their pet portraits unavailable so they have been replaced with something else or removed.
+Soulbeast skills will be moved to the profession bar instead of the pet panel, as most of the gameplay is intended to be done while merged.

 Unleashed Pet